What is a 2002 ZL1 Supercar Camaro?

 How much horsepower did the ZL1 Supercar make?

-The GMMG ZL1 Supercar Camaro, a modern muscle car icon, offered a range of performance packages designed to meet the needs of enthusiasts looking for anything from street-friendly upgrades to full-track dominance.
+The GMMG ZL1 Supercar Camaro offered three tiers of performance.
 The packages were structured in distinct Phase levels, each offering escalating horsepower and performance improvements.
 Here’s a look at the packages and their corresponding horsepower ratings:

 The entry-level upgrade for the ZL1 Supercar, Phase 1, started with a 427ci engine (based on the LS6 block) that produced approximately 400 horsepower.
 This base performance package included a modified camshaft, upgraded exhaust, and an improved intake system, making the ZL1 a noticeable step up from the stock Camaro in both sound and power.